Enumeration of meanders and Masur-Veech volumes: Introduction

 Note that the number $\cM^+_p(N)$ grows as $N^{2p-4}$ while $\cM^-_p(N)$ grows as $N^{2p-5}$.
-This means that for large $N$ all but negligible fraction of meanders having any given number $p$ of minimal arcs (pimples) do have a maximal arc (rainbow) as the left one in Figure~\ref{fig:meander:types}.
+This means that for large $N$ all but a negligible fraction of meanders having any given number $p$ of minimal arcs (pimples) do have a maximal arc (rainbow) as the left one in Figure~\ref{fig:meander:types}.

 As the reader could observe in the statement of Theorem~\ref{th:meander:counting}, our approach to counting meanders differs from the traditional one: we fix the combinatorics of the meander and then count the asymptotic number of meanders of chosen combinatorial type as the number of intersections $N$ tends to infinity.
 Our settings can be seen as a zero temperature limit in the thermodynamical sense, where the complexity of a meander is measured in terms of the number of minimal arcs.
+Namely, let us count meanders with the weight $e^{-\beta p}$, where $\beta > 0$ is a parameter and $p$ is the number of minimal arcs.
+Then $\beta=0$ corresponds to the standard count of meanders.
+In the ``zero temperature limit'' $\beta\to+\infty$ meanders with few minimal arcs, as considered in this paper, become predominant.

 Applying Stirling's formula we get the following asymptotics for the coefficients in formulae~\eqref{eq:asymptotics:with} and~\eqref{eq:asymptotics:without} for large values of parameter $p$:

 (we again recall that in our setting we always assume that $N\gg p$).